wp-plugins/mailchimp-for-wp/readme.txt

 * SPAM protection, no "fake" subscribers will be added to your lists.
 * Create and manage sign-up forms in an easy way.
 No field limit!
 * Uses the MailChimp API, blazingly fast and reliable.
+* Built-in integration for [BuddyPress](http://buddypress.org/) and WordPress MultiSite registration forms, [bbPress](http://bbpress.org/) new topic and new reply forms and [Contact Form 7](http://contactform7.com/) forms.
 * Configuring is easy, all you need is your MailChimp API key.
-* Compatible with [BuddyPress](http://buddypress.org/) and WordPress MultiSite registration forms.
-* Compatible with [bbPress](http://bbpress.org/), add a newsletter checkbox to the new topic and new reply forms.
-* Compatible with [Contact Form 7](http://contactform7.com/), you can use `[mc4wp_checkbox]` inside your CF7 forms.

-**Premium Features**
+**Premium Plugin Features**

-* Form Designer, alter the visual appearance of your forms from your admin panel.
+* Form CSS designer, design beautiful sign-up forms from your admin panel.
 Absolutely no CSS knowledge required.
-* AJAX powered sign-up forms, so the page doesn't have to reload when clicking submit.
+* AJAX powered sign-up forms, so the page doesn't have to reload after submitting.
 * Multiple sign-up forms, for multiple lists.
 * All MailChimp list fields or interest groupings can be added to your forms using the field wizard.
 * Reports.
 Gain insights in when, where and how your visitors subscribe with the subscribers log and beautiful statistical charts.